SharonCristell/NLP_MultipleQuestionAnswering/README.md

 # NLP_MultipleQuestionAnswering

-Question and Answer System using HugginFace pre entrained models.
+Multiple Question Answering system using HugginFace pre-trained models.
 We used MMG/bert-base-spanish-wwm-cased-finetuned-sqac-finetuned-squad tokenizer and model.

+Developed by:

+Mariana Risco
+Jose Barba
+Sharon Quispe